 The Beginner's Guide to Fly Fishing

-One of the ways our friends relaxed during our NYFW Decompress event was through fly fishing.
-An activity that our CEO Kristina Lindhe encourages everyone to try.
+One of the ways we like to relax with our friends is through fly fishing.
+An activity that our founder Kristina Lindhe encourages everyone to try.
 Hence, this little guide below.

 You’ve found your new calling, and it’s fly fishing.
 You love the idea of getting your feet wet and tackling the trout of your dreams.
 But where do you start?
 Well, you start with the prize.
 Knowing what kind of fish you’re trying to reel in will help you decide on the type of equipment to use.

 As a beginner, you’d probably want to go to a professional store to figure out the type of rod you’ll be using.
 Normally, the rod you need depends on both the water you’ll be fly fishing in and the fish you’re trying to catch.
 According to Redington, a fly-fishing gear maker, smaller, rivers, streams and brooks require short fly rods between 6-9 feet, while fly rods between 9-11 feet are ideal for lakes, flats and larger rivers.